 Ideal for: Retirees, remote workers, and history buffs.

-Nestled near the Hoosier National Forest, Tell City offers affordability, space, and outdoor access.
-It’s a peaceful place for those who want nature and community.
+Nestled near the Hoosier National Forest on the Ohio River, Tell City offers affordability, space, and outdoor access.
+It's a peaceful place for those who want nature and community, with Swiss-German heritage and the annual Schweizer Fest each August.

 Why live in Tell City?